gzmatte/ATR/README.md

 A batch to pre-install and tweak CUSTOMS Windows 10[^1]
 [^1]: I don't support Windows 10 default.
 Use a custom 20h2+ OS like: xOS/LEET/kernelOS/foxOS/imOS/raxOS/ggOS...

-> This is a personal project[^2], i don't want nothing, i'm not stealing[^3].
+> This is a personal project, i don't want nothing, i'm not stealing[^2].
 [^2]: I just doing this for my personal use, fun and learning.
+Maybe i recopile code and tweaks from other people, having credits at the end of the page.
 If u wanna delete this, contact me on discord @mate.o
-[^3]: Maybe i recopile code and tweaks from other people, having credits at the end of the page.

 ### ★ [Download here](https://github.com/gzmatte/JAWT/releases/download/1/JAWT.bat)